jyothishkjames/Music-Genre-Classification/README.md

 Getting Started
 ---------------

-This project uses Supervised and Unsupervised Classification Algorithms to evaluate the accuracy of classifying a song to a Genre.
+This project evaluates different Supervised and Unsupervised Machine learning algorithms for classifying a song to a Genre.

 Prerequisites
 -------------